Online Bachelor of Health Sciences Degree

 What can you do with an undergraduate health science degree?

 Professionals with a health science degree can work across a variety of related in-demand careers that meet their interests and professional goals.
-This might include working on public policy related to population health, healthcare administration or pursuing graduate education in a specialized area of health care or medicine.
+This might include working on public policy related to population health, healthcare administration or pursuing graduate education in a specialized area of health care.

 Is an online undergraduate health science degree right for you?